shaynewx/GDWG/README.md

 };
 ```

-1. Elements are lexicographically ordered by their source node, destination node, and edge weight, in ascending order.
+1. Edges are lexicographically ordered separately based on unweighted/weighted by their source node, destination node, and edge weight (if exists), in ascending order.
+Unweighted edges should **precede** all weighted edges.
 2. Nodes without any connections are not traversed.
 3. [*Note*: `gdwg::graph<N, E>::iterator` models <a href="https://en.cppreference.com/w/cpp/iterator/bidirectional_iterator">`std::bidirectional_iterator`</a>. —*end note*]